What is Holographic Beam Forming®

 Beamforming with antennas is not a new technique.
 Phased array antennas have been used for nearly 70 years in the military domain to great effect.
 More recently, MIMO antenna techniques are being explored for digital beamforming.
 However, such technologies are impossibly expensive for commercial use.
 The cost of array elements drives the system cost for any beamforming array.
 MIMO arrays require a full DSP radio behind every element.
 Phased arrays require a phase shifter and power amplifier for every element.
 These approaches are costly, power hungry and drive toward unattractive, bulky form factors.

-Holographic Beam Forming requires only a single, simple, biased control component like a varactor or transistor at each element.
-This leads to a cost advantage of over 50x against MIMO or Phased Arrays.
-The elegant holographic method transforms an incoming RF signal into dynamic, rapidly steerable beam by manipulating the bias state of the control components.
+HBF requires only a single, simple, biased control component like a varactor at each element.
+This leads to significant cost advantages over MIMO and Phased Arrays.
+The elegant holographic method transforms an incoming RF signal into a dynamic, rapidly steerable beam by manipulating the bias state of the control components.